 Section 14.1 All Civil Service Commission (CSC) related appeals and grievances by bargaining unit members shall be processed by the Employee or through the Union office.
 The Personnel Director shall notify the Union of any CSC appeals submitted by bargaining unit members that are not processed through the Union.
-The administration of Civil Service Commission related grievances and appeals shall normally be handled by the Human Resources DirectorPersonnel Director or designee or Personnel Director as set forth in the City Charter.
+The administration of Civil Service Commission related grievances and appeals shall normally be handled by the Personnel Director or designee as set forth in the City Charter.
 An Employee's written grievance or any appeal request notice shall include an Employee's specific objection(s) to the original action.